WebAssembly/spec/proposals/exception-handling/Exceptions-formal-overview.md

   ↪ val^n (throw a)
 ```

-Note that the last reduction step above is similar to the reduction of `br l` [1], if we look at the entire `delegate{l}...end` as the `br l`, but also doing a throw after it breaks.
+Note that the last reduction step above is similar to the reduction of `br l` [1], the entire `delegate{l}...end` is seen as a `br l` immediately followed by a throw.

 There is a subtle difference though.
 The instruction `br l` searches for the `l+1`th surrounding block and breaks out after that block.
-Because `delegate{l}` is always wrapped in its own `label_n{} ... end` [2], with the same lookup as for `br l` we end up breaking inside the `l+1`th surrounding block, and throwing there.
-So if that `l+1`th surrounding block is a try, we end up throwing in its "try code", and thus correctly getting delegated to that try's catches.
+Because `delegate{l}` is always wrapped in its own `label_n{} ... end` [2], with the same lookup as for `br l` the instruction ends up breaking inside the `l+1`th surrounding block, and throwing there.
+So if that `l+1`th surrounding block is a try, the exception is thrown in the "try code", and thus correctly getting delegated to that try's catches.

 - [1] [The execution step for `br l`](https://webassembly.github.io/spec/core/exec/instructions.html#xref-syntax-instructions-syntax-instr-control-mathsf-br-l)
 - [2] The label that always wraps `delegate{l}...end` can be thought of as "level -1" and cannot be referred to by the delegate's label index `l`.